alishawille/HW2/README.md

 This repository contains my Homework 2 Assignment.

-The data is profs.csv, bikeshare.csv, capmetro_UT.csv, and billboard.csv.
+The data is profs.csv, bikeshare.csv, capmetro_UT.csv, and billboard.csv. billboard.csv can be found under 'files' in the course Canvas page, and the rest of the data files are linked here.

 To reproduce my results: